bogdan/accept_values_for/Readme.md

 This gem provides an rspec matcher that helps you to test ActiveModel validation.

+*NOTE:* `discover` matcher that was previously here was extracted to its own gem

 ## Usage

 [RSpec matcher to test the validation](http://gusiev.com/2010/06/ultimate-rspec-matcher-to-test-validation/)